Von-Seth/Von-Seth.github.io/README.md

 ## 9. Push To Main
   1. Open GitHub Desktop.
-  2. Write a Summary of what you've completed so far, in text box labled *Summary (required)*.
+  2. Write a Summary of what you've completed so far, in text box lablled *Summary (required)*.
-  3. Click the blue button labled __Commit to main__.
+  3. Click the blue button lablled __Commit to main__.

   ![Image](/readmeAssets/GitHubDesktopCommit.png)